64kramsystem/personal_notes/topics/text_processing.md

 ## tr (translate tokens)

+Note that `-` is a metachar, so if needs to be used as char, escape it or put it at the end.

 ```sh
 tr -s ' '   		    # [s]queeze (compress) all ' '
 tr -d ' '   		    # [d]elete all ' '